-I had so much fun putting together this beautiful Hanukkah display! ! hope it provides you with inspiration for how to set the Hanukkah Table for your celebration.
-Many of the pieces can be used year round for various occasions.
-The dishes and serving platters are adorned with traditional blue and white motifs that set the tone for this festive table setting.
+I had so much fun putting together this beautiful Hanukkah display.
+I hope it provides you with inspiration for setting the table with Hanukkah colors for your celebration!
+Festive blue and white pieces that can be used for any Jewish holiday.

 Hanukkah table basics

 When setting the table for a particular holiday, the basics need to be simple and neutral.
 These are items I have on hand that can be easily used no matter the occasion.